codebeltnet/xunit/.nuget/Codebelt.Extensions.Xunit.App/README.md

 ## About

-An open-source project (MIT license) that targets and complements the Microsoft .NET platform.
-It provides vast ways of possibilities for all breeds of coders, programmers, developers and the likes thereof.
+An open-source project (MIT license) that targets and complements the [xUnit.net](https://xunit.net/) test platform.
+It provides a uniform and convenient way of doing unit test for all project types in .NET.
-Your ideal companion for .NET 8 and .NET 6.

 It is, by heart, free, flexible and built to extend and boost your agile codebelt.

 ## **Codebelt.Extensions.Xunit.App** for .NET